wingersonMJ/Like-Me_Clinical_Aggregation/README.md

-# A Patients-Like-Me approach to aggregating data in clinical management of concussion
+# A Like-Me approach to aggregating data in clinical management of concussion

 **Summary:** This project demonstrates a simple "like-me" approach to matching patients to a reference cohort based on post-concussion demographic and clinical characteristics.
-Using a like-me matched sub-cohort, we can aggregate clinical data for individuals within a reference cohort who are most-similar to the presenting patient, providing summary statistics on recovery and other important health information among individuals from the larger cohort who are "as similar as possible" to the individual being seen for care.
+Using a like-me matched sub-cohort, we can aggregate clinical data for individuals within a reference cohort who are most-similar to the presenting patient, providing summary statistics on recovery and other important health information among individuals from a larger cohort who are "as similar as possible" to the patient being seen for care.

 ## Example Patient Summary:

-**An example summary report that a patient/clinician would recieve, describing (1: Patient Summary) their patients charactersitcs, (2: Your Like-ME Cohort) their Like-Me Cohort size, a visual representing the closeness between the patient and their like-me cohort in 2-Dimensional space, and a measure of how well the patient's characteristics relate to individuals in the reference cohort (are they an outlier?
+**An example summary report that a patient/clinician would recieve, describing (1: Patient Summary) their patient charactersitcs, (2: Your Like-ME Cohort) their Like-Me Cohort size, a visual representing the closeness between the patient and their like-me cohort in 2-Dimensional space, and a measure of how well the patient's characteristics relate to individuals in the reference cohort (are they an outlier?
 Will their like-me cohort serve as a quality representation?), (3: Aggregate Demographics) the mean and standard deviation or n and percent for various health-related features for the subjects within their like-me cohort, (4: Visualizing your Like-Me Cohort) visual representations for those features, (5: Recovery Expectations) a summary of recovery outcomes for the subjects in their like-me cohort, (6: Visualizing Your Expected Recovery) visual representations for those recovery expectations.**

 <img src="figs\example_patient_report.png" width=900>